-In this tutorial we will show you how to install and configuration of Craft CMS on your CentOS 7 server.
+In this tutorial, we will show you how to install and configuration of Craft CMS on your CentOS 7 server.
 For those of you who didn’t know, Craft is a content management system (CMS) designed for publishers who want more control and more powerful performances from their CMS.
-It is a PHP based application build on Yii framework.
+It is a PHP-based application build on the Yii framework.

-This article assumes you have at least basic knowledge of linux, know how to use the shell, and most importantly, you host your site on your own VPS.
+This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
-I will show you through the step by step installation Craft CMS in CentOS 7.
+I will show you through the step-by-step installation of Craft CMS in CentOS 7.

 Install Craft CMS on CentOS 7